— We take our content seriously. This article was written by a real person at BREL.

 Truth: The higher the deposit, the more attractive the offer.

 In real estate, there is no fixed amount of deposit required by law.
 While deposits are technically negotiated between the Buyer and the Seller, local customs usually indicate what is ‘acceptable.’
-In Toronto, 5% of the purchase price is usually seen as ‘normal.
-When we bought our house in Prince Edward County earlier this year, a flat $1000 was “normal”.
+In Toronto, 5% of the purchase price is usually seen as ‘normal’.
+When we bought our house in Prince Edward County, a flat $1000 was “normal” at the time.

 The risk of offering a deposit that is lower than expected is that it will be rejected by the Seller and may make you seem like an unserious Buyer, or worse, a financial risk.